zjiefu/Notes/Research General/Elderly Study Inclusion Criteria.md

 - Can include walking speed as some metric, e.g., how long they need to cover some distance.
 Won't be really accurate but still helps.

->Those with sarcopenia were older and had smaller bodysize compared with those without sarcopenia in each sex (all P<0.001).
-Those with sarcopenia were physi-cally less active in each sex
+> Those with sarcopenia were older and had smaller body size compared with those without sarcopenia in each sex (all P<0.001).
+Those with sarcopenia were physically less active in each sex

+- Calf size reduction? (calf circumference)